Goutham-IITJ/osl-mujoco/README.md

 **Rigid clusters straddling a joint go to the segment opposite the housing.**
-The 618 `fixed` joints contract by union-find into clusters, 38 of which carry geometry, and each is assigned to thigh, shank or foot.
+The 618 `fixed` joints contract by union-find into clusters, 38 of which carry geometry, and each is assigned to knee_prox, shank or foot.
 Nine of the 38 sit concentric with a hinge axis, where a plain "above or below the joint" split would be a coin flip.
-The resolution is mechanical: in a belt-driven actuator the output pulley rotates *relative to* its housing, and both housings are shank-fixed, so a cluster concentric with the knee axis belongs to the thigh and one concentric with the ankle axis belongs to the foot.
+The resolution is mechanical: in a belt-driven actuator the output pulley rotates *relative to* its housing, and both housings are shank-fixed, so a cluster concentric with the knee axis belongs to knee_prox and one concentric with the ankle axis belongs to the foot.
 That is a 20 mm radius test in the sagittal plane, applied before the z-split.